Adjectives in English

 Demonstrative adjectives are used to point out specific nouns or pronouns.
 They include words like “this,” “that,” “these,” and “those.”
 For example, “This book is my favorite.”
 In this sentence, “this” is a demonstrative adjective because it is pointing out the specific book.

-Demonstrative adjectives can also be used to indicate distance.
-For example, “This book is over there”.
-In this sentence, “this” indicates that the book is close by, and “over there” indicates that the book is further away.
-They can also express preference.
+Demonstrative adjectives can also express preference.
 For example, you could say, “This book is better than that one.”
-In this sentence, “better” is a demonstrative adjective because it is comparing the two books and indicating that one is preferred to the other.
+In this sentence, this and that are demonstrative adjectives because they point out specific books (while better is a comparative adjective because it compares the two books and indicates that one is preferred over the other).

 Demonstrative adjective examples: